-Equipments to Take
+Equipment to Take

 Where to Stay During a Trek?

 “Do I stay in a hotel during a trek?”
 Our answer to your question is, “Most probably not.”
-The most common rest overnight are the teahouses on the trekking routes.
+The most common rest overnight is the teahouses on the trekking routes.
 Somewhere you may even have to set up your own camps.
 You need not worry about setting up the camps.
 We assist you with the tents, campfires, and even cooking and feeding.

-Trekking in Nepal and Good Things to Know with TravelsmithNepal
+Trek in Nepal and Good Things to Know with TravelsmithNepal

 Some good things to know before you go for a trekking in Nepal is the TravelsmithNepal ensures your safety, satisfaction, and the best of your holiday time in Nepal.
 We constantly reinvent the travel styles using the feedback from our guests.
-If you want to have a direct conversation with the travel experts about other more and contemporary good things to know while going for a trekking in Nepal, please do contact us here.
+If you want to have a direct conversation with the travel experts about other more and contemporary good things to know while going for a trek in Nepal, please do contact us here.

 To find more information on various other aspects of trek in Nepal, visit our website here.